sseelam2/OODD_proj2/README.md

 ●	If a realtor does not have a company, (s)he cannot post a listing.
 A realtor can only post houses belong to his/her company.
 ●	Each house hunter can be interested in and send inquiries to multiple houses.
 They can also remove themselves from the potential buyers list of a house.

+**Note-**
+●	The search feature works fine in the local deployment, but faces issues in Heroku.
+(Error log:Invalid relation searches )